elastic/edot-collector-configurator/docs/creating-recipes.md

     description: Your Elasticsearch endpoint
     env: ELASTIC_URL # The name of the asociated environment variable for this argument.
 This will be looked out for when no command line argument is provided.

-const: # This is just handy to avoid duplicating values across this file.
+const: # This is optional.
+Serves as a handy way to avoid duplicating values across this file.
   some_constant: some value

 components: # Set of components that form this recipe.